guidogerb/guidogerb-website/@guidogerb/components/analytics/README.md

 - `setUserProperties(properties)` — Apply GA user properties.
 - `setUserId(userId | null)` — Associate (or clear) a user ID.
 - `consent(mode, settings)` — Update consent (`mode` defaults to `'default'` when omitted).
+- `getConsentHistory()` — Returns a copy of all consent events recorded so far.
+- `getLastConsentEvent()` — Convenience helper returning the most recent consent event or `null`.
+- `subscribeToConsent(listener)` — Register a listener for consent changes.
+Returns an unsubscribe function.
 - `gtag(...args)` — Direct access to the underlying `gtag` helper for advanced scenarios.

+Consent events are timestamped and deduplicated, so re-rendering `<Analytics>` with the same `defaultConsent` does not emit duplicate `default` events.
+Listeners added via `subscribeToConsent` receive both the latest event and the full history snapshot.

 All helpers safely no-op when the measurement ID is missing or the code executes outside the browser (SSR).